Houston Office Space for Rent

 Houston Office Space | Lease Data & Trends

-Office space in Houston costs an average of $31 per square foot, with office space in Class A buildings renting for an average of $35 per square foot.
-According to industry data from Q4 of 2017, Houston has nearly 168 million square feet of office space with an average vacancy rate of 23%.
-Approximately 2 million square feet of office space is currently under construction, all in either Downtown Houston or the Woodlands.
+Office space in Houston costs an average of $29 per square foot, with office space in Class A buildings renting for an average of $35 per square foot.
+According to industry data from Q1 of 2018, Houston has nearly 185 million square feet of office space with an average availability rate of nearly 25%.
+Nearly 2 million square feet of office space is currently under construction, all in either Downtown Houston or the Woodlands.

 Houston Office Space for Rent | Popular Neighborhoods

 This downtown Houston district covers just under two square miles but is home to the city’s best-known attractions and entertainment hubs like the Theater District, Minute Maid Park, Toyota Center, Discovery Green, and Market Square Park.
 Companies in the energy sector will find themselves working alongside the corporate offices of Shell Oil Co., Calpine, Dynegy, and Total Petrochemicals USA.
 Downtown Houston is also the city’s civic center, so companies seeking proximity to City Hall and the courthouses should check out Houston office space.
 Six major freeways lead to Downtown Houston, and there are plenty of public transportation options as well.

 Businesses looking for space near Downtown Houston without quite as much hustle and bustle may be interested in Montrose, an offbeat neighborhood known for its eclectic culture, varied dining options, murals, and exciting architecture.